Skip to content

 Name Parameters Returns Description

 transport (property) Transport ⎪ str ⎪ None None Gets or sets the transport used by this agent.
-Setting this initializes the client and server components.
+Setting this initializes the client/server components and updates the agent card's transport and streaming capability.

 client (property) AgentClient ⎪ None Returns the client instance for sending requests to other agents, or None if no transport is set.